 1. Click on the three lines in the blue menu

 2. Select Guides for the correct Knowledge base

 3. Click on Categories

 4. Click on Create new category:

 Name: Here you write the "title" of the category.
-This can be seen on the knowledge base start page.
+This can be seen on Internal knowledge base start page.

 Name of link to all guides: Here you enter the name of the link under the guides in a category that takes the visitor to a page that shows all guides.
 It is common to name it as "See all guides".

-Icon: The icon is the small image next to the category name on the knowledge bank's homepage.
+Icon: The icon is the small image next to the category name on Internal knowledge base homepage.
 You will have to choose icons yourself, it is important that these are in SVG format.

 Contact path: Here you can add an alternative contact route that helps your co-workers to contact you if, for example, the guide that the co-worker has just read has not been of any help to that particular co-worker.
 These end up at the bottom of the page, below the guide.

 You can choose one or more contact paths per category and these will then be visible on all the guides that are in the specific category.